12 SIMPLE STEPS

 No governing body, not even the FDA, conducts pre-market safety testing on the ingredients in our personal care products.
 If you’re wondering how your conditioner promises silky hair and your deodorant pledges 18 hour staying power, the answer is those unregulated chemicals.
 Our skin absorbs 60% of EVERYTHING we put on it.
-We have to be our own judges of safety when it comes to what we put on our body.
+We have to be our own judges of safety when it comes to what we put in and on our body.
 Opt for products that are free of toxic ingredients and hold themselves to higher standards than the FDA.

 To take care of the planet, you must take care of yourself.
 Making wellness a part of your lifestyle helps to guarantee that you have the energy and stamina to be an effective and enduring changemaker.

 Outdoor adventure is endless and scalable to fit whatever mood, season or location you are in.
 A great way to develop a deep love for our planet is to get outside and savor its beauty.